 So here is all of the advice I wish I got when I made my first baby registry.

 I cover the basics like when, where and how to make a baby registry plus give you real mom advice on what to buy and what to skip, how to save money, what I wish I bought, and tips on swaddles, cribs, rocking chair, carriers, car seats, diaper bags and more.

 Before we get into the tips of what to put on a baby registry, let’s first talk about some of the logistics around registries.
 First up, when to create a baby registry?
 There is no such thing as too soon to create a registry.
 I created my registry with my first baby the day I found out I was pregnant.
 I’ve even had some friends who created their baby registry before even getting pregnant.

 At the very least, create one a few weeks before you send out shower invites so you have time to fill it and can add it to the cards.

 Amazon is obvious, they are the largest online retailer, many people already have Prime or payment info already setup, making it easy for your friends and family to make purchases.

 MyRegistry.com is a lesser known option but one of the best places to create a baby registry.
 What makes MyRegistry so convenient is that after signing up, it’ll automatically sync any existing baby registries that it can find (Amazon, Target, Wal-Mart, etc.) and it’ll enable you to download a browser addon that you can use to add any item to your baby registry from any store on the web.
 This means that if you want some obscure item from Etsy or some elaborate baby swing not found on Amazon, it can still be on your baby registry and you won’t have to go create yet another registry at that obscure shop or store.

-You will only want to include one (max two) links on your shower invitations so MyRegistry can really help you with that.
+You will only want to include one, or maybe two, links on your baby shower invitations, so MyRegistry can really help you with that.